supposedly/dialect-museum/README.md

 ### The state of our problem again

+Sweet.
 Where are we at after all of that?

 - ✅ Ink and paper?
 Still haven't run out.
 - ✅ Too many different pronunciations for a human to reliably keep track of?
 All good!
 We solved